NietoCurcio/RProgramming/README.md

 Output function takes two steps, it first defines where and how (width, heigth, etc) the output will be displayed in the UI, then in the server function builds the output in which will use input$inputId data in order to be reactive.

+There are packages that provide functions to integrate an object with leaflet, for example:

+- leaflet::leafletOutput
+- DT::DToutput
+- plotly::plotlyOutput

 ## Server function

 Basic structure: